 Sometimes, it can be tough to remember these steps or put them into practice when you’re in party mode.

-No need to feel bad or guilty or regretful.
-You’ll have many more opportunities to wear your mindful eating party hat.
+There's no need to feel bad or guilty or regretful.
+You’ll have many more opportunities to wear your mindful eating party hat, should you wish to.